The dark matter wake of a galactic bar revealed by multichannel Singular Spectral Analysis: Introduction

 The Milky Way is known to contain a central bar since its presence was discovered through a combination of COBE photometry and the kinematics of gas in the inner galaxy \citep[e.g.][]{BS91,W92,W94,Detal95}.
 Since then, our view of the bar and the inner Galaxy have improved significantly with modern surveys \citep[see e.g.][for a summary]{Bland-Hawthorn:2016,Shen+20,Hunt+25}, and our understanding of bar dynamics and evolution has progressed through numerical simulation, and the study of barred galaxies throughout the universe.

 For example, it has long been known that bars grow and slow through angular momentum transfer with the dark matter halo \citep[e.g.][]{Sellwood1980,Weinberg1985,Athanassoula2003}.
 Such a transfer affects not only the growth of the bar, but also the structure and velocity distribution of the dark halo.
-For example, simulations have shown the presence of a `shadow bar' counterpart to the stellar bar and a dark wake which extends further out into the halo \citep[e.g.][]{Petersen+16_shadowbar,Collier+Madigan2021,Ash+24,Marostica+2024,Frosst+2024}.
+For example, simulations have shown the presence of a `shadow bar' counterpart to the stellar bar and a dark wake which extends further out into the halo \citep[e.g.][]{Petersen+16_shadowbar,Collier+Madigan2021,Ash+24,Marostica+2024,Frosst+2024}, and that spiral arms can also drive such a wake, albeit at a lower amplitude \citep{Bernet+25}.
 The \emph{shadow bar} is the dark-matter equivalent of the stellar bar which forms from the close-to-planar orbits of dark halo particles which are trapped into the Inner Lindblad resonance (ILR), just like the corresponding star particles \citep[see e.g.][for further discussion]{Petersen+16_shadowbar}.

 However, it can be difficult to separate and quantify such dynamical processes within live $N$-body simulations owing to the complexity of the representation, and the combination of subtle overlapping modes.
 Understanding the physical mechanisms underlying this coupling requires modelling of the non-axisymmetric time evolution of the disc and halo simultaneously.